-It started making me feel a little hypocritical; you can do this, but I’m not going to.
-I was worried that if I shared what I really did, no one else would want to do it too.
-Golly, I’ve been known to break out into dance steps into the middle of a run, and will happily turn any workout into a hour-long stretch routine.
+It started making me feel a little hypocritical, but I was worried that if I shared what I really did, no one else would want to do it too.
+After all, I’ve been known to break into dance steps into the middle of a run, and will happily turn any workout into an hour-long stretch routine.

-So I thought we could do a little experiment.
-Let’s train how I want to train for a couple of months and see what happens.
-It’s not going to be too intense, it should feel good during and wonderful after, and it will challenge us in a self-care kind of way.
-I might throw in a few curve balls too!
-Are you game?
+Exercising this way need not be too intense, it should feel good during and wonderful after, and it will challenge us in a self-care kind of way.
+Are you game to try?

-If so press play on today’s workout video, where I’m sharing 5 of the best ab exercises to strengthen your core (it’s part two to this Crunch Free Ab Workout).
+If so, press play on today’s workout video, where I’m sharing 5 of the best ab exercises to strengthen your core:

 The Best Ab Exercises For A Stronger Core